 Each local recipient must submit a report to the state each year regarding the progress the recipient has made in achieving its performance levels, including the performance of special populations.
-Data must be disaggregated for each indicator of performance by the subcategories of students described in the Elementary and Secondary Education Act (ESEA) and the categories of special populations identified in Perkins.
+Data must be disaggregated for each indicator of performance by specified subcategories of students and the categories of special populations identified in Perkins.